falvaro/seshat/README.md

 thesis.
 He is a member of the [PRHLT research center] [1] at [Universitat Politècnica de València] [2].

-*Seshat* represents a state-of-the-art system that has recently participated in several [international competitions] [3].
-A preliminary version of *seshat* was awarded the best system using training set in
+*Seshat* represents a state-of-the-art system that has participated in several [international competitions] [3], and it was awarded the best system trained on the competition dataset

-- Mouchère H., Viard-Gaudin C., Zanibbi R., Garain U., Kim D. H. and Kim J. H.
+- Mouchère H., Viard-Gaudin C., Zanibbi R., Garain U.
-  *ICDAR 2013 CROHME - Third International Competition on Recognition of Online Mathematical Expressions*.
+  *ICFHR 2014 Competition on Recognition of On-line Handwritten Mathematical Expressions (CROHME 2014)*.
-  International Conference on Document Analysis and Recognition (ICDAR), Washington DC, USA (2013)
+  International Conference on Frontiers in Handwriting Recognition (ICFHR), Crete Island, Greece (2014)

 The math expression recognition model that *seshat* implements is the main part of my PhD research.
 It is in the process of being published,